 - La Fenice, the wonderful Opera theater.

-The most pleasant periods of the year for a trip to Venice are from end of March to end of May, and September-October.
+The most pleasant periods of the year for a trip to Venice are from the end of March to end of May; and September-October.

 To experience the high tide (Acqua Alta), when some areas of Venice can be flooded for few hours a day in winter, go in the months of November or December.